List of films directed by Mani Ratnam featuring A. R. Rahman: History and significance

-Roja was released in 1992 to universal acclaim.
+Mani Ratnam worked alongside Ilaiyaraaja before he introduced newcomer A. R. Rahman in Roja.
+A. R. Rahman, in spite of his reluctance, decided to seriously take up work in films.
 It is considered a milestone in Tamil and Indian film music that heralded the start of a new era.
 It was subsequently listed in Time magazine's World's "10 Best Soundtracks" of all time.
-By April 2017, they had worked together in 15 films altogether (of which two are bilingual and hence refer to the same soundtrack twice with a change in the language), with every soundtrack having marked a phenomenal critical and commercial success in Indian cinema.
-Rahman won three of his six National Awards from his association with Ratnam.
 Bombay, the most significant work from their combination, is the largest selling Indian music album of all time, with unprecedented sales of 12 million records.